AdaCore/learn/courses/advanced-ada/chapters/design_patterns.rst

 :ada:`Template` will be a dispatching call, which requires an indirect call and thus wouldn't benefit from inlining.

-And that's it.
-We have the Ada equivalent of a Python class member.

 But so far there is nothing new here, and this approach is rather heavy to write.
 For instance, the body of :ada:`Render` could contain code like: